Mental health is a global issue for seniors.

 What can a senior do for themselves and their family or friends in dealing with this issue?
 There is a great deal that they can do.
 It all centers around keeping the mind active and engaged.
 It starts with keeping moving.
 Exercise helps both mental and physical health.
 It is even better if that exercise is coupled with social interaction.
 Going to a gym with other seniors, taking a dance class at the senior center, joining a walking group or any variety of social exercise activities.

 In addition to exercise, socializing in general has great benefit.
-Joining a bridge club or other form of cards or games, joining a gardening club/class, etc. Go back to school!
+Joining a bridge club or other form of cards or games, joining a gardening club/class, etc. Go back to school.
 Many local colleges offer classes for seniors for free.
 I had a patient who was a retired engineer who took an art history class and ended up writing a book about the history of art in the casinos in Las Vegas.
 It surprised himself as much as anyone.
-Turn to technology to stay in touch with family and friends- Skyping and facetime.
-Get a pet if you are able- they provide love and exercise.
+Turn to technology to stay in touch with family and friends including Skyping and face-timing.
+Get a pet if you are able to, they provide love and exercise.
 Make a deeper spiritual connection by getting involved with your local church of choice.
 Finally, volunteering in the community is a way to stay active in many ways – it is a win for the senior and the charity or organization.

 If we work together, we can make an impact on mental health and seniors.
 We can remove the stigma, provide effective treatment and reduce social isolation and loneliness.